jetstream-cloud/js2docs/docs/migration/how_to_migrate.md

 !!! caution "CAUTION::JS1-compatibility"

-     Please be aware that configurational differences between JS1 and JS2 generally prevent straight forward re-deployment of a JS1 VM on JS2.
+     Please be aware that configurational differences between JS1 and JS2 generally prevent straight forward re-deployment of am Atmosphere JS1 VM on JS2.
 It may be more advisable to transfer the VM and mount the snapshot as a external volume on a new JS2 VM.</br>

      **Web shell and desktop will not work nor will the software repository if you are transferring an Atmosphere instance.
 If you want these features, you will need to launch a new instance under Exosphere on JS2 and rebuild your VM there.**